squeaknode/squeak/docs/how-squeak-protocol-works.md

 * A new nonce is generated.
 * The private key of the author is used to create a P2PKH pubkey script.

 All of these values are used to populate the squeak header.

-After the header is created, the squeak hash is calculated.
+After the header is created:

-After the squeak hash is calculated:
+* The squeak hash is calculated from the header.
 * The private key of the author is used to sign the squeak hash.
 * The signature is then turned into a degenerate (SIGHASH_ALL) sig script, and attached to the squeak.